Last updated: 20 May 2021

 Thirtyone:eight has been commissioned by the Titus Trust to undertake an independent review of the current culture of the Titus Trust.
-This review will begin in September 2020 and it is planned that the final report will be published in Summer 2021.
+This review is currently in progress and planned that the final report will be published in autumn 2021.

 Over recent years, two volunteer leaders on Iwerne camps have faced separate allegations of harmful behaviour (in John Smyth’s case before the Titus Trust took over running the Iwerne camps; in Jonathan Fletcher’s case after this date).
 There have also been other criticisms of some aspects of the cultures of different camp groups.

 In the light of this, the Trustees of Titus Trust have asked Thirtyone:eight to undertake a robust and comprehensive exploration of any good practice and failings in the different cultures of each of the Trust’s holiday groups (including the work of Iwerne and Forres in recent years), and the culture of the Trust as a whole.
 The review will focus particularly on what these cultures have been like in the last five years, in order to help the Titus Trust ensure they are creating a healthy culture for the future.

 The review process will be independent, led by two reviewers who have a significant level of experience of undertaking safeguarding reviews.
 They will consider all known and relevant sources of information within the agreed scope and terms of the review.

 Additionally, the reviewers will seek to visit a range of camps in order to observe and gain a sense of ‘live culture’ in practice.
 This will be subject to government guidance in the current COVID-19 circumstances.
 A proposed timeline for this can be viewed here.